kodecocodes/SC_SpiroMifsud/For Instructor/script-part1.md

 Let’s run the app.

-Ok, so looks like it’s opening the oAuth window to authenticate, and after a succesful login the app is storing the token.
+Ok, so looks like it’s opening the OAuth login window to authenticate, and after a succesful login the app is storing the token.
 If we look at the console debugger we’ll see that our function callStravaActivitiesAPI is also being called.

 Time to put that data into the tableview!